Kaszanas/SC2DatasetPreparator/src/processed_mapping_copier/README.md

 # Processed Mapping Copier

+Utility script that enters each of the processed replaypack directories and copies the log files that are left after processing with `sc2_replaypack_processor`.

 # CLI Usage

 Please keep in mind that the  ```src/processed_mapping_copier.py``` contains default flag values and can be customized with the following command line flags: